mutle/rackbox/README.markdown

  - request('/', :format => :json)          # simple helpers for content type request accepts
  - get usage documentation working for `./script/generate blackbox_spec`
  - refactor all specs ... an app should implement a simple API that we can spec against ... some URIs should return session vars, some request vars, etc
+ - add a rackbox script for helping to quickly run requests against apps!